ablaamim/Piscine-42/Shell/shell00/README.md

 ---

 echo

 ls -l
 shell variable
 $avar=avalue
 echo $avar => avalue

-if a create an under shell with sh, doesn't know the variable => I need to export it to my environment
+if you create an under shell with sh, it doesn't know the variable => You need to export it to my environment

 ---

-wc => count the number of line / words & bytes of file
+wc => count the number of lines / words & bytes of file

 ---